department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

 **You'll need to tell us:**

- - The cemetery where you'd prefer the Veteran, spouse, dependent family member to be buried <br>
+ - The cemetery where you'd prefer the Veteran, spouse, dependent family member be buried <br>
  [Find a VA national cemetery](/facilities/).<br>
  [Find a state Veterans cemetery](https://www.cem.va.gov/grants/veterans_cemeteries.asp).
  - The type of burial you'd like for the person (casket or cremation) and the size of the casket or cremation urn
  - [The type of gravesite memorial you'd like](/burials-memorials/memorial-items/headstones-markers-medallions/).
 This may be a headstone, grave marker, niche cover, or medallion.

-**If the person is a Veteran or Reservist, you'll also need to tell us if you'd like burial honors or memorial items such as:**
+**If the person is a Veteran or Reservist, you'll also need to tell us if you'd like burial honors or memorial items, such as:**
  - [A burial flag](/burials-memorials/memorial-items/burial-flags/)
  - [A Presidential Memorial Certificate](/burials-memorials/memorial-items/presidential-memorial-certificates/)
  - Other possible military honors beyond the playing of Taps and flag folding and presentation